joinemm/homepage/content/yubikey-nixos-guide.md

 ## Use cases

 There are many different use cases I found for the Yubikeys.
 I have marked the ones I have succesfully gotten working.
 Note that I don't necessarily want or endorse the ones I have left undone.
 This blog post will get updated as I find more use cases.
+I may not remember to update it though, so you can find the latest in my NixOS config [here](https://github.com/joinemm/nix-infra/blob/master/modules/yubikey.nix).

 - 2fa for websites (works out of the box) ✅
 - `pam` auth (sudo/login) ✅